 - GERM449B: Selected Topics in Germanic Studies: Germany in the New Europe: Politics, Business, and Culture

 - BMGT398B: Individual Study in Business and Management: Germany in the New Europe: Politics, Business, and Culture

 - GVPT388T: Topical Investigations: Germany in the New Europe: Politics, Business, and Culture

 - HONR348X: Advanced Honors Seminar: Germany in the New Europe: Politics, Business, and Culture

 The credit you earn during this program will count as resident credit.

 The course will be taught in English.
 German lessons will be provided.

 In Tübingen, you will be housed in the University's comfortable guest house, typically in two person bedrooms.
-While in Berlin you will stay in a budget hotel or youth hostel.
+While in Munich and Berlin you will stay in a budget hotel or youth hostel.